Get 5% OFF + a Free Item for Life

 As it turns out, the "pronounceability" of ingredients is a reliable and simple filter for us as parents.

-#3 Where Does This Food Come From?
+3. Where Does Plant-Based Meat Come From?

 We also do our best to support local food artisans within our region for foods that we don’t raise.
 This is true both for Charis and I's family food dollars, and in the products that we choose to carry in our on-farm market.